Sign up for the free Shakespeare Newsletter

 out the villain Gloucester.

-Exeunt some of the Servants
+[Exeunt some of the Servants]

-REGAN Hang him instantly.
-5
+REGANHang him instantly.

-CORNWALL Leave him to my displeasure.
+CORNWALLLeave him to my displeasure.
 Edmund, keep you our

 sister company: the revenges we are bound to take